Gift Card Incentives

 Unlike prepaid cards with universal acceptance, gift cards are redeemed only at a single merchant (or list of merchants).
 Hence, incentive veterans call these “closed-loop” cards.

 Recent studies report the most popular gift cards are Amazon, Starbucks, Target, and dining cards.
 Gift cards from high-end retailers, such as Nordstrom, William Sonoma, or Best Buy, are super for aspirational sales contest prizes.
 Is the audience mostly male?
 Consider BassPro, Lowes, Nike, or Best Buy.
 For the ladies?
-Sephora, Bed Bath & Beyond, SpaFinder, or Tiffany’s!
+Sephora, SpaFinder, or Tiffany’s!

 Amazon is the most popular gift card – but is it closed-loop or an open loop?
 While it’s a theoretical debate, it matters because corporate sponsors hope recipients are redeeming for a memorable, meaningful prize and not forgettable commodities.

-Whatever the card preference, Brightspot has excellent partnerships and access to over 150 types of cards that can be incorporated into any program.
+Whatever the card preference, Brightspot has excellent partnerships and access to over 150 types of cards that can be accessed through our Ignite card catalogs.
 For the pros and cons of each award type, see the Awards Matrix.

 The #1 shocking fact is 69% of businesses are purchasing gift cards at retail.
 Imagine the value of a mid-level manager slipping out of the office to drive to a grocery store or drug store to buy a stack of gift cards – and trying to organize all those annoying paper authorization receipts.
 Oops!
 The trip to the store turns into trips because the first store did not have enough cards.
 More lost productivity—more hidden costs.